Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 As a result, the permissions script keeps failing until the account is created in the second use case, or in the first use case when the business rules are modified to match the requirements.
 After this, the problem will be automatically resolved in the next scheduled/manual enforcement

 A drawback of this processing is that the account with a correctly filled account reference gets updated in Nedap Ons.
 However, because the HelloId action failed, it keeps retrying until the issue with the other account is resolved, also causing the 'correct' account to receive updates each time.
 Additionally, the desired permissions are not saved in the data storage.
 When another permission is triggered from HelloID, it gets overwritten because the desired permission is not stored in the data storage.
 The same problem exists if the business rule has been configured incorrectly.

+#### SubPermissions
+Each entitlement shows its own sub-permissions.
+Because multiple entitlements can provide the same type of access due to backward-compatible entitlements, situations may arise where the sub-permissions displayed in HelloID are not updated to the latest status.
+For example, if you have the DefaultScope permissions and later add AllEmployees, the Subpermissions of the DefaultScope entitlement cannot be updated during the grant of the AllEmployees entitlement, so it retains its current state.
+This can be confusing; however, the permissions in Nedap are updated as expected.
+To 'update' the sub-permissions of the entitlement, you can initiate a 'Force Update' action from the entitlement menu.

 #### Processing Multiple Accounts